autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### data.numerical.scaler_with_mean
-If True, center the numerical data before scaling.
+If True, center the numerical data (not including the numerical labels) before scaling.

 ```
 # default used by AutoMM